palumbom/GRASS/docs/src/index.md

 CurrentModule = GRASS
 ```

-# GRASS
+# About GRASS

-A testbed for stellar granulation in exoplanet RV searches.
+In short, GRASS is designed to be a testbed for stellar granulation in exoplanet RV searches.

 Documentation for [GRASS](https://github.com/palumbom/GRASS).